neondatabase/website/content/docs/guides/wundergraph.md

 ## Final result

+Run `npm run dev` and navigate to [http://localhost:3000](http://localhost:3000) when the application is finished building.

-If you have your application running locally, this is what you should see:
+If your application runs successfully, this is what you should see:

 ![WunderGraph operations result](/docs/guides/wundergraph_operation_result.jpg)

-But let's take it one step further.
-Git commit your changes and merge it into your main branch.
+To take the setup one step further, commit the changes to your GitHub repository and merge them into your `main` branch.

-Once you merge your changes to your main branch, switch back to `WunderGraph Cloud` and check out the `deployments` tab.
-You should see a deployment has triggered.
-Give it a couple seconds.
+Once you merge the changes, navigate to `WunderGraph Cloud` and view out the **Deployments** tab.
+You should see that a deployment was triggered.
+Give the deployment a few seconds to finish.

-Once your deployment is done, if you switch over to the `Operations` tab, you should see your new endpoint that you just created and added to your application!
-Click it to see your data in real time!
+Once the deployment is ready, navigate to the **Operations** tab.
+You should see the new endpoint that you created and added to your application.
+Click it to see your data in real time.

-This was just a tiny demo, but you can clearly see the power behind Neon and WunderGraph.
-You can now easily full serverless apps in minutes.
+This was only a brief demonstration, but you can clearly see the power of Neon and WunderGraph.
+You can now easily deploy fully serverless apps in minutes.

 ## Key takeaways

-Let's recap.

 In under 15 minutes, you were able to:

 1. Create a WunderGraph Cloud account
-2. Create a brand new Next.js project hosted in a region near you
+2. Create a new Next.js project hosted in a region near you
-3. Set up a Neon database with fake data
+3. Set up a Neon database with sample data
 4. Connect your WunderGraph application with your Neon database
 5. Add Neon to your WunderGraph project using a code first approach
-6. Wrote a GraphQL operation to query your Neon database
+6. Write a GraphQL operation to query your Neon database
-7. Updated your frontend to display the results of your GraphQL operation securely in your frontend using JSON-RPC
+7. Update the frontend to display the results of your GraphQL operation securely using JSON-RPC
-8. You committed your changes and triggered a new deployment without a CI/CD pipeline or devops team
+8. Commit your changes and trigger a new deployment without a CI/CD pipeline or devops team
-9. Saw your new operations available in real time with real time metrics.
+9. See your new operations available in real time with real-time metrics

-With WunderGraph, You easily turned your Neon database into an API and exposed it via JSON-RPC.
+With WunderGraph, you easily turned your Neon database into an API and exposed it via JSON-RPC.
 You can now have a 100% serverless stack built on the edge in minutes.

-If you got lost at any step during the guide, you can also see the video guide below.
+If you had trouble with any of the steps outlined above, refer to the video guide below.

 ## Full video guide